wirebits/BlueQuack/README.md

 # The project is under development.

 # 🦆BlueQuack
-A classic bluetooth-controlled USB Rubber Ducky clone built with ESP32 board.
+A classic bluetooth-controlled USB Rubber Ducky clone built with ESP32 boards.

 # ✨Features
 - Minimal Setup.